-The seed that eventually grew into this website was planted over a year ago, when I looked at all the pictures and recipes I’d collected (and upgraded to Android and Instagram).
-I couldn’t think of a name then, so I let the idea marinade in my mind until it was ready (see, that’s one of the reasons this site is called what it is called), till one day, this recipe happened.
+The seed that eventually grew into this website was planted back in 2012, when I looked at all the pictures and recipes I’d collected (and upgraded to Android and Instagram).
+I couldn’t think of a name then, so I let the idea marinade in my mind until it was ready, this recipe happened.
 A month later, Magic Marinade was born.

 And then there was Instagram

 Food blogs have been responsible (to quite an extent) for elevating the overall standard of food photography in the internet over the past few years.
 Whether it’s full frame cameras or entry level DSLRs, there is a certain sensitivity to lighting, framing and lensing that has contributed to a lot of exquisitely beautiful food photography online.
 In some cases the subject is elevated to a level of aesthetic professionalism where the viewer would assume it to be unachieveable and choose to be a voyeur more than an eventual attempter of the recipe.

 With phone cameras becoming increasingly better and the advent of Instagram (which helped iron out the little issues of noise and colour that phone cameras tend to have) there has been a certain democratisation of artistic photography.
 Anyone with a half decent smartphone can now shoot and share images that don’t look like they’ve been shot with a webcam or pin-hole camera.

 The pictures on this site are all taken on my windowsill (where the light it just perfectly diffused), with my phone right after I’ve brought them out of the kitchen.
 The backdrops (if any) are usually my bedsheets.
 I have about four of them, which you’ll all be getting very familiar with over the course of your viewer-ship.
 The point being that this is something you can do, and probably should.